Concordium/concordium.github.io/source/mainnet/tutorials/sponsoredTransactions/sponsoredTransactionsSmartContract.rst

 transaction mechanism is implemented in the smart contract and how to create and verify an Ed25519 signature in the smart contract code.

 Clone the `sponsored transaction example <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs>`_ which you will modify in this tutorial.
+The ``recurse-submodules`` parameter is needed because the git repository contains `submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ which need to be cloned along with the example.

 .. code-block:: console

-    $git clone --recurse-submodules git@github.com:Concordium/concordium-rust-smart-contracts.git
+    $ git clone --recurse-submodules git@github.com:Concordium/concordium-rust-smart-contracts.git

 Navigate to the correct example folder:

 .. code-block:: console

-    $cd ./examples/cis3-nft-sponsored-txs
+    $ cd ./examples/cis3-nft-sponsored-txs

 The ``cis3_nft`` contract implements the `CIS-3 standard (sponsored transactions) <https://proposals.concordium.software/CIS/cis-3.html>`_.
 The standard defines that the contract has to expose the
 ``permit`` and the ``supportsPermit`` functions.